Testing for the Network Small-World Property: Appendix A: Proofs

 where $c_5, c_6$ are constants independent of $n$.
-By our assumption of $\frac{\delta \log n}{n} \rightarrow 0$,
+By our assumption of $\frac{\delta C_n}{n} \rightarrow 0$,

 Finally, we tackle the third term.
 Note that the quantities $(E_{A_R})_{jk}$ are deterministic and we precisely know there are $n\delta \beta$ such edges.
 These incidental structures are formed if there is an ER edge in either end of the RL edge.
 Let $(d_{E})_i$ denote the degree of $i$th node in the graph $A_E$ and $d_{\max} = \max_i (d_{E})_i$ is the maximum degree of a node in $A_E$.
-Then from Bernstein inequality we get
+Since $(d_{E})_i$ is sum of i.i.d.
+Bernoulli random variables, from Bernstein inequality we get

 Taking an union bound over all $n$ vertices, we have